plblum/jivs/docs/Testing_Configurations.md

 # Testing your configurations
-Use the `Jivs-ConfigAnalysis` module to ensure that your configuration is as expected, even before you create a `ValidationManager` object from it.
+Use the `Jivs-ConfigAnalysis` module to ensure that your configuration is as expected, even before you create a `ValueHostsManager` object from it.

 ## Problem it solves
 When you code with services and dependency injection, the code becomes very disconnected.